Course: FdSc Conservation Science and Animal Management (Wildlife and Zoo)

 Modules you may study include:

-- Animal Health and Rehabilitation
+- Animal biology and health

-- Wildlife Welfare and Conservation Ethics
+- Wildlife and climate change

 You will benefit from an experienced staff team supported by a range of employers and expert guest speakers.
 Zoo husbandry will be delivered partly by the animal management team at Africa Alive and the wildlife surveying unit will give you the opportunity to assist and shadow ecologists from Norfolk Wildlife Trust.